-Donchian Channels were created by Richard Donchian, and expert in trends.
-The DON in a simple trend breakout system.
+Donchian Channels were created by Richard Donchian, an expert in trends.
+The DON is a simple trend breakout system.
 The channel works well in trending markets, but not as well in sideways moving markets.

-When prices brake above the DON Channel it is a signal to go long.
-When prices brake below the DON channel it is a signal to go short.
+When prices break above the DON Channel it is a signal to go long.
+When prices break below the DON channel it is a signal to go short.